- What Is It

 Most people who get coxsackievirus infections have no symptoms or are only mildly ill and soon recover.
 People who have fever or feel ill should stay home, because the infection is contagious.

 Most patients with myopericarditis recover completely, but up to one-third will continue to have some degree of heart failure.
 Children with myopericarditis usually fare better than adults.
-Severe coxsackievirus infections in newborns are fatal in approximately one-half of cases.
+Severe coxsackievirus infections in newborns are fatal in approximately 50% of cases.

 Kawasaki disease is the most common cause of acquired heart disease in children in the developed world.
 When diagnosed and treated early, the incidence of coronary artery lesions decreases from 20% to 5%.
 It is very uncommon for patients who have no evidence of coronary abnormalities at two to three months after the acute illness to develop coronary abnormalities.
 Patients with larger coronary lesions have the greatest risk, and it has been shown that patients with giant aneurysms (>8mm) have a highest risk of developing future heart attacks (myocardial infarctions).
 The long-term risk of patients with small aneurysms is currently unknown.